WHAT ARE THE BEST THINGS TO SEE IN ELLA? BEST PLACES TO STAY IN ELLA? HOW TO GET AROUND IN ELLA?

 Hangover Hostels Ella – $

-For those looking for a hostel style accommodation, I highly recommend Hangover Hostels Ella.
+For those looking for hostel-style accommodation, I highly recommend Hangover Hostels Ella.
 The hostel is well located, just a few minutes walk from the train station.
 The dormitories are comfortable and it is also the ideal place to meet people.
-Book here.

 How long to stay in Ella?